Topics Map > LMS > Canvas

 Canvas - FAQs for Non-Credit Courses

-This document provides guidance on frequently asked questions for non-timetable course instructors.
+This document provides guidance on frequently asked questions about non-credit courses in Canvas.
 These questions and answers do NOT apply to for-credit courses at UW-Madison.

 Yes, Canvas can be used for non-credit courses.
 For best results: